 - Masuleh, a very picturesque village, built up against the mountains

 Before you travel, make sure to have done your research.
 I’ve written this piece in the past to list a few things that need consideration.
-Iran might not be a country for everyone, but if it is a country for you, you will not be disappointed.
+Backpacking Iran is not the most intuitive and Iran might not be a country for everyone, but if it is a country for you, you will not be disappointed.